Psalm 145: 8-9, 15-16, 17-18

 The LORD is good to all and compassionate toward all his works.

-Note that God’s divine goodness is not reserved for Israel alone but is extended to “all his works,” including all people and all of natural creation.
-The historical covenant has been expanded to a universal embrace.
+Note that this divine goodness is not reserved for Israel alone but is extended to all God’s works, including all people and all of natural creation.
+The covenant has been expanded to a universal embrace.

 The eyes of all look hopefully to you, and you give them their food in due season; you open your hand and satisfy the desire of every living thing.